 the rest, drawing the attention of both the residents of the town and those who

-came close to it, in the case of D. Manuel González Simancas, author of the
+came close to it, in the case of Mr. Manuel González Simancas, author of the

 initials E.B. he signed a newspaper article in which he stated: "The